-Vote for us - highlights from Nick Clegg's manifesto launch speech
+Vote for us - highlights from manifesto launch speech

 We cut taxes for millions of working people and lifted the lowest paid out of tax altogether.

 We directed more funding to the poorest children in our schools.

 The Liberal Democrats will add a heart to a Conservative government and a brain to a Labour one.
 We won't allow the Conservatives to cut too much and jeopardise our schools and hospitals and we won't allow Labour to borrow too much and risk our economy again.

 When we formed the coalition in 2010, three quarters of our manifesto became part of the government's agenda.
 The priorities on its front page: fairer taxes; investment in the poorest children in schools; fixing the economy; and political reform, became central to what the coalition government did.

-We can say we will invest in education because we have protected schools funding and created the Pupil Premium in government a cut in real-terms for schools and colleges and nurseries.
+We can say we will invest in education because we have protected schools funding and created the Pupil Premium in government.

+We have got to make sure the money is there to educate the population, it's as simple as that.
+And that means doing two things.
+It means keeping up with prices, keeping up with inflation, in terms of the money put into the education system, and keeping up with the number of children going into our education system.

+Now, the Conservative Party have said they will do one, but not the other, in other words they will increase spending in line with pupil numbers but not with prices.
+That's kes front page om Nick Clegg's a cut in real-terms for schools and colleges and nurseries.
 And the Labour Party have said they will do the other one and not the other, so they will keep up with prices and not pupil numbers.
 So that's another cut.
-Our plans are to do both.
-To keep up with prices.
-That means that by the end of the next Parliament we will have spent £5bn more on our education system than the Conservatives and £2.5bn more than the Labour Party.
-And that, I think, is essential.

-We have got to make sure the money is there to educate the population, it's as simple as that.
-And that means doing two things It means keeping up with prices, keeping up with inflation, in terms of the money put into the education system, and keeping up with the number of children going into our education system.

-Now, the Conservative Party have said they will do one, but not the other, in other words they will increase spending in line with pupil numbers but not with prices.
-That's budget in a fair way deliver opportunity on the cheap You have got to invest in education.
-Short-changing schools, shortchanging nurseries, cutting money to colleges, which is what the Labour and Conservative parties imply, is short-changing future generations, and Liberal Democrats will not do that.